Table of Contents

 - Understanding why people are often critical

-You currently need to or want to stay in the marriage with your critical husband.
-But spend time considering what your future self may say.
+You currently need to or want to stay in a marriage with your critical husband.
+Spend time considering what your future self may say.

-You may get to the point when the negative criticism and verbal abuse may be affecting your health and mental health.
+You may get to the point where the negative comments, constant criticism, and verbal abuse are affecting your health and mental health.

 You may not want to deal with the emotional roller coaster of a marriage with an overly critical spouse.